qutech/QuMADA/docs/device_object.rst

 If you try to access other attributes or methods of the voltage parameter you still have to call it explicitely.
 E.g. "gate_1.setpoints" will not return return the setpoints of the voltage!

-It is possible to print all voltages of the device by calling "device.voltages()" for a quick overview.

-"gate_1.voltage.ramp(target, ramp_speed)" can be used to ramp to a certain value, "gate_1.voltage.measured_ramp(target)" will automatically start a new measurement (in the currently active QCoDeS database and for the currently active experiment container) ramping from the current value to the target.
-This offers a very quick and intuitive way to record measurements based on the current device working point.

-Note that there are a couple of optional arguments for the measured_ramp method to specify the starting point, the number of points, if the measurement should be buffered and its name.

 In case you want to set a parameter with a numeric value (such as a voltage), e.g gate1.voltage(1), it is ramped to the provided value and not instantly set.
 This behaviour can be changed globally by setting "device.ramp = False" (default is true) or for each parameter individually by setting "device.parameter.rampable" to True or False.
 The ramp rate of each parameter can be adjusted via "device.parameter.ramp_rate".
 By default, the maximum time a ramp can take is limited to 5 sec, if the ramp_rate is to low it will be changed to ensure a smooth ramp to the target value within this time.
 The ramp_time parameter can be set via the "ramp_time" argument of ramp-method of parameters.
+Independently of the settings, you can always use "terminal.parameter.ramp(target, ramp_speed)" to ramp to a certain value.

+It is possible to print all voltages of the device by calling "device.voltages()" for a quick overview.

+#################################
+Ramping and Simple Measurements
+#################################

+The device object can be used to run any kind of measurement without the need to work with parameter dictionaries.
+Most measurements can be started on the device level, furthermore it is possible to start 1D sweeps of individual parameters by calling gate.parameter.measured_ramp().
+"gate_1.voltage.measured_ramp(target)" will automatically start a new measurement (in the currently active QCoDeS database and for the currently active experiment container) ramping from the current value to the target.
+This offers a very quick and intuitive way to record measurements based on the current device working point.

+Note that there are a couple of optional arguments for the measured_ramp method to specify the starting point, the number of points, if the measurement should be buffered and its name.

 To quickly benchmark a devices stability it is possible to record a timetrace with device.timetrace(duration), 2D scans centered at the current working point can be recorded with device.sweep_2D(slow_param, fast_param, slow_param_range, fast_param_range).
-Again, both feature multiple additional arguments and can be buffered.
+Again, both feature multiple additional arguments and can be buffered. "device.run_measurement()" is capable of running any QuMada measurements script (including self-written ones) on device level.
+Thus, it is possible to use the full functionality of QuMada without working with parameter dictionaries!

+For more details on the individual available measurement types and their arguments check the measurements/device_object section of :ref:`API_DOC`.

 In all cases mentioned so far the working point of the device is defined by getting the current values of all mapped parameters.
 Values and setpoints defined in the parameter dictionary are not used for measurements started with built-in methods to avoid confusion.
 However, only parameters of